What is CSA?

 Community Supported Agriculture (CSA) is a system of farming that brings together farmers, community members, and agricultural land into a mutually beneficial relationship.

 Members of a community purchase a "farmshare", or portion of the harvest, for a growing season.
 Included in a share is fresh, local, seasonal produce at its best.

-Members of the community purchase a "farmshare" for a full growing season.
-This commitment implies a willingness to share with the farmer both the bounty from the land and at least some of the risks of its production.
+The member commitment implies a willingness to share with the farmer both the bounty from the land and at least some of the risks of its production.
 The farmer receives fair and guaranteed compensation.
-In return, members receive a variety of fresh picked produce, sustainably grown by farmers they personally know and trust.
+In return, members receive a bountiful variety of freshly picked produce, sustainably and organically grown by farmers they personally know and trust.

 The image links below will take you to our three most recent "Notes From The Field" articles, which will give you a sense of working life on our farm.
 We hope you find them and the other information on this website useful and interesting!